The Four Lads: History

 In 1953, the Four Lads had their first gold record, with "Istanbul (Not Constantinople)", a song that gave them their first U.S. top-ten hit and propelled them to even more stardom.
 The group's most famous hit was 1955's "Moments to Remember."
 Another famous hit was "Standing on the Corner", from the Broadway musical The Most Happy Fella, in 1956.
 A gospel album with Frankie Laine took them back to their roots and produced the hit single "Rain, Rain, Rain", written by Toorish under the pseudonym "Jay McConologue".
 The Four Lads' Columbia recordings have seen releases and reissues on numerous studio albums and compilations over the years.
 In late 1958, the group's re-recording of "The Mocking Bird" became their last Top 40 pop hit.
 In 1959, their final pop chart appearance was with "Happy Anniversary", a song from the movie of the same name that peaked at No. 77.
-When their Columbia contract expired in 1960, the group spent the rest of the 1960s recording for the Kapp, Dot and United Artists labels without ever hitting the charts again.
+When their Columbia contract expired in 1960, the group spent the rest of the 1960s recording for the Kapp Records, Dot Records and United Artists Records labels without ever hitting the charts again.

 Codarini was replaced in 1962 by Johnny D'Arc (who remained with the Lads until 1982) and later fell into destitution.
 As Toorish once recalled, "[Connie] made a terrible mistake.
 [He] married a model.
 [She] drove him crazy.
 He was working in a restaurant for a while."
 Toorish, who was burned out after twenty years of performing, was replaced by Sid Edwards in the early 1970s and became an insurance businessman.
 Arnold left the group in 1980 to become a voice teacher in Sacramento, California.
 Busseri remained with the group, and performed regularly with various members until late 2018.

-Johnny D'Arc died in 1999, aged 60, in Riverside, California.
+Johnny D'Arc died in 1999, at 60, in Riverside, California.
 Jimmy Arnold died in 2004, aged 72, in Sacramento, California.
 Codarini died on April 28, 2010, in Concord, North Carolina, aged 80.
 Frank Busseri died in Rancho Mirage, California, on January 28, 2019, aged 86.
-Aaron Bruce (Aaron Bruce Grattidge), who was working as a radio DJ between performances, died in Topeka, Kansas in August 2020, aged 79.
+Aaron Bruce (Aaron Bruce Grattidge), who was working as a radio DJ between performances, died in Topeka, Kansas, in August 2020, at the age of 79.
+Bernie Toorish died in North Olmsted, Ohio, on December 7, 2025, at the age of 94.